anatcaramba/LTL-SAT-Solver-by-Reynolds-Tableaux/README.md

 # Tests

-There are several tests in the file `./tableaux/test_prog.ml`.
-Many of these are unit tests, written during programming to ensure that the functions in `func.ml` were well written.
+There are several tests in the file `./src/tests.ml`.
+Many of these are unit tests, written during programming to ensure that the functions in `main.ml` were well written.

 To execute all the tests, run the command

-`dune exec tableaux/test_prog.exe`
+`dune exec src/tests.exe`

 We have created a sequence of formulas that exhibits the worst-case performance of the solver.
 It corresponds to the "exponential case" test.
-The formula in the test case only has 5 nested operators, however we have tested up to 13 nestings, by recursively taking the disjunction of twice the formula with n-1 nestings.
-Since the procedure is PSPACE-complete (TODO add reference), we would expect an exponential time in functions of the number of nestings in the worst case, which is what we seem to get.
-This is normal, as adding a nesting doubles the number of leaves.
+This sequence of "worst-case formulas" is built by taking `Bot` at rank 0 (or any unsatisfiable formula), and out of rank n, build rank n+1 by taking the disjunction of two times the formula at rank n.
+The formula in the test case only has rank 5, however we have tested up to 13 nestings.
+Since the procedure is PSPACE-complete (see section 9 in [Reynolds 2016](https://arxiv.org/abs/1604.03962)), we would expect an exponential time in function of the number of nestings in the worst case, which is what we seem to get.
+This is normal, as adding a nesting doubles the number of leaves, all of which end up crossed (so the algorithm has to check every one of them).
 A table and a graph in the report mentioned earlier bring further evidence of this fact.

 (TODO modify this to a precise reference to a section of your report)

 # Known limitations